Luscious Living: Starting with Mini Houseplants

 So here we will take a look at a few (fairly fail-safe) plants that I have tried.
-You too can grow these easily at home with very little care and attention required, and as promised in the title of the post- they are abundant with baby offspring once they start growing.
-So abundant that you’ll be gifting them to others before you know it.
+You too can grow these mini houseplants easily at home with very little care and attention (or space) required.
+As a bonus they are also abundant with baby offspring once they start growing.
 A favourite of mine is to put them in those teeny tiny pottery pots to give to friends and family.
 Imagine the sweetest tiny succulent in a teeny terracotta pot as a gift for a good friend, family member, schoolteachers, work colleagues.. the list is endless.

-There are three particular plants I’m going to recommend for you to start with two will give you endless baby plants once they begin (perfect for gift giving, as mentioned above).
-The other will provide good structure and interest by growing semi-tall and having gorgeous leaves that are pretty to look at.
-The first two will also plant easily in terrariums (those tiny indoor greenhouses for plants, or big transparent glass dome style pots that you fill part way with soil and then all sorts of shiny and beautiful stones), or in small pots to look pretty and dainty (and fit on narrower ledges like mine).
-These plants tolerate dryness well but they do require light, so need to be close to a window.
+There are three particular plants I’m going to recommend for you to start your mini houseplant nursery off with.
+Two will give you endless baby plants once they get established (perfect for gift giving, as mentioned above).
+The other will provide good structure and interest by growing a little taller and having gorgeous leaves that provide a great focal point to look at.
+The first two will also plant easily in terrariums (those tiny indoor greenhouses for plants, or big transparent glass dome style pots that you fill part way with soil and then all sorts of shiny and beautiful stones), or in small pots to look pretty and dainty (and fit on narrower ledges like mine at home).
+These plants tolerate dryness well but they do require light, so they will need to be close to a window.

-Think of all the fun you can have with plant accessories too… those teeny pots for gifting, gorgeously coloured pots for the home or workspace, either bought with a pattern or decorated yourself.
-Will you go Mediterranean, African, lots of colour, neutrals, or (like me) a simple dark cream (definitely not beige… ok a little bit beige) with a rose gold dipped effect around the rim.
-The best bit is, if you change the colour scheme of a room you can change the pot to match- instant accessories.
-How about the surface you will keep it on… shelf, plant stand, hanging basket, macrame hanger… the choices are endless.
+Think of all the fun you can have with plant accessories too… like gorgeously coloured pots for the home or workspace, either bought with a pattern or decorated yourself.
+Will you go Mediterranean, African, lots of colour, neutrals, or (like me) a simple dark cream (definitely not beige… ok a little bit beige… with a rose gold dipped effect around the rim).
+The best bit is that if you change the colour scheme of a room you can easily change the pot to match- instant accessorising.
+How about the surface you will keep it on… shelf, plant stand, hanging basket, macrame hanger?
+The choice is yours.

 A great plant to help purify the air. you’ll need bright indirect sunlight for this plant.
 This means you will want to avoid the suns rays hitting it directly.